chauff/cse1500-web-transcripts/_lectures/js.md

 - [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter): creates a new array with those elements of the calling array that pass the provided filter function.

 This may sound a bit abstract, but once you see an example it wil all makes sense.
 Consider the array `let ar=["Beat Saber", "Astro Bot Rescue Mission", "Tetris Effect"]`.
 If we want to convert all array elements to upper case, we apply a function to every array element: `let arUpperCase = ar.map(x => x.toUpperCase())`.
 If we want to only keep those strings of more than ten characters we use `let arLong = ar.filter(x => x.length > 10)`.
 The `.reduce()` function works on every element of the array and produces a single output value.
 For instance, the total number of characters of our array of strings can be computed as follows: `let totalChars = ar.reduce((acc, val) => acc + val.length,0);`.

+Take a look at [this tweet](https://twitter.com/rauschma/status/1398668839177568259) for a visual aid for some of the more important array functions in JavaScript.
 </optional-info>

 <debug-info markdown="block">